Lakeshore Light Opera: Early years

 In 1955, a few members of the Men's Club of St. Paul's Anglican Church in Lachine, Quebec, in conjunction with the church choir, presented Gilbert and Sullivan's Trial by Jury in Montreal.
 The production led to the creation of a permanent operatic society dedicated to productions of Gilbert and Sullivan operas in the traditional style.
 In 1957, St Paul's Operatic Society was formed.
 Its first Music Director was Arthur Gough, the church organist, and the first Stage Director was Doris Hemingway, formerly of the D'Oyly Carte Opera Company.
 She and her husband, music director Harry Norris, a former D'Oyly Carte conductor, were already well known to Montreal Gilbert and Sullivan audiences through their association with the Lyric Opera Company, Montreal West Operatic Society and various other musical groups.
 In 1972, the society was incorporated as a non-profit corporation under the name of St. Paul's Operatic Society Inc.

 In 1965, Leonard Langmead became stage director of the St. Paul's Operatic Society and served as stage director for nearly 35 years.
 Marian Siminski has been the company's music director since 1984.

-Later history
+Later years

-In 1980, after the dissolution of ties with St. Paul’s Church, the name of the company was changed to Lakeshore Light Opera Inc. – La Société d'Opérette Lakeshore Inc. For over 35 years, proceeds from the annual production have been contributed to the Lakeshore General Hospital, through the Lakeshore General Hospital Foundation.
+In 1980, after the dissolution of ties with St. Paul’s Church, the name of the company was changed to Lakeshore Light Opera Inc. – La Société d'Opérette Lakeshore Inc. For over 35 years, proceeds from the annual production have been contr, 2009ibuted to the Lakeshore General Hospital, through the Lakeshore General Hospital Foundation.
 The annual donations, reaching as high as $171,000, are used by the Hospital to purchase equipment not covered by its budget or by Provincial grants.

 In 2005, LLO celebrated its 50th anniversary with a production of The Pirates of Penzance together with Trial by Jury, and since then it has continued to produce the Savoy operas.
 In 2015, LLO celebrated its 60th anniversary with another production of Pirates.

-Theatre, membership and board
+In 2017 Lakeshore Light Opera was awarded the Lakeshore General Hospital Foundation's humanitarian award for its contributions to the foundation over the years.
+Two years later it won the Montreal English Theatre Award.
+Later stage directors have included Colleen St-James and Fred Gagnon (2018) and Coralie Heiler (2025).

+In 2025, LLO celebrated its 70th anniversary, again with a production of Pirates, raising $12,000 for the Lakeshore Hospital Foundation.

+Theatre and membership

 Lakeshore Light Opera performs at the Louise Chalmers Theatre at John Rennie High School, in Pointe-Claire, Quebec.